 With 50ft vertical separation, 50m apart both pilot's reports agreed on the minimum separation that was plainly too close for comfort.
 Although the Europa pilot perceived that he had 'right-of-way', the Board noted the Vigilant pilot was 'gliding' when the Airprox occurred and therefore he had right of way.
 Either way, at these close ranges the Europa pilot wisely elected to descend as the Vigilant pilot turned L. Fortunately, the avoiding action taken by both pilots was complimentary, but at these distances a test-pilot Member opined that in view of the Vigilant's relatively slow rate of roll, its pilot would likely have achieved greater separation in the vertical plane than was possible by turning.
-Since the Vigilant pilot's L turn probably had little effect on moving his ac out of the way, one experienced Member concluded that whilst the resultant separation was barely sufficient, the action taken had been effective in augmenting what separation there was.
+Since the Vigilant pilot's L turn probably had little effect on moving his ac out of the way, one experienced Member concluded that there was an actual Risk of collision.
+However, this was a solitary view; the Board concluded that whilst the resultant separation was barely sufficient, the action taken had been effective in augmenting what separation there was.
 Members agreed that the safety of the ac involved had been compromised.